Make a provisional booking for the date you require with our Bookings Secretary.

 Apply to your local registry office for authorisation to marry.

 This will cost around £50 — £60.

 You will get a certificate which you will need in order to proceed further.
 This proves that a check has been carried out to make sure there are no reasons why you cannot legally be married.
-There are certain requirements such as where you live.
-Please contact us for further explanation.

 A marriage ceremony can only take place in a building which is registered for that purpose and the official title of the Old Chapel Centre, when used for weddings, is The United Reformed Church Alfriston.
 This information MUST be on the authorisation to marry and the wedding certificate.

 After the wedding service you will be given a marriage certificate.